pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 - **image scan template**: A template of how jobs are created for scanning the image produced by the supply chain.
 For more information, see [ScanTemplate section](#scan-template).

-Below you'll find details about the new objects (compared to Out of The Box Supply Chain With Testing).
+Below you will find details about the new objects (compared to Out of the Box Supply Chain With Testing).

-### Updates to the developer namespace
+### <a id="updates-to-developer-namespace"></a> Updates to the Developer Namespace

-In order for source and image scans to happen, scan templates and scan policies must exist in the same namespace as the Workload.
+For source and image scans to happen, scan templates and scan policies must exist in the same namespace as the Workload.
 These define:

 - `ScanTemplate`: how to run a scan, allowing one to change details about the execution of the scan (either for images or source code)

-- `ScanPolicy`: how to evaluate whether the artifacts scanned are compliant, e.g., allowing one to be either very strict, or restrictive about particular vulnerabilities found.
+- `ScanPolicy`: how to evaluate whether the artifacts scanned are compliant, for example allowing one to be either very strict, or restrictive about particular vulnerabilities found.

 Note that the names of the objects **must** match the ones in the example.